tin-cat/emailqueue/README.md

 If you have a version of emailqueue older than v3.1 (released on december 26th, 2015), and want to upgrade to v.3.1 or above, using your database manager, select your emailqueue database and run the install/migrate_from_versions_older_than_v3.1.sql SQL file.

 # How to use if Emailqueue is on the same server as your code #
-The file example.php is a thoroughly documented example on how to send an email using emailqueue using the provided emailqueue_inject PHP class, which is the recommended method.
-Here's what to do, anyway:
+The file example_local.php is a thoroughly documented example on how to send an email using emailqueue using the provided emailqueue_inject PHP class.
+Use this method of injecting emails when Emailqueue is installed in the same server as your code, and Emailqueue configuration files and the emailqueue_inject.class.php class file is accessible by your code.

+Here's what to do:

 * Include the following files (specify your path as needed):
     * config/application.config.inc.php